starryalley/Anduril2/README.md

 Direct copy from [SammysHP](https://github.com/SammysHP)'s [Smooth sunset v2 patches](https://github.com/SammysHP/flashlight-firmware/commits/smooth-sunset-v2) or [smooth sunset](https://github.com/SammysHP/flashlight-firmware/tree/smooth-sunset) which is awesome.

+## Stepped tint ramping from SammysHP

+Direct copy from [SammysHP](https://github.com/SammysHP)'s [stepped tint ramping](https://github.com/SammysHP/flashlight-firmware/tree/stepped-tint-ramping).
+Brilliant work there.

+## Tint Alternating Strobe mode

+A tint alternating strobe mode (after tactical strobe) for dual channel lights.
+It switches between channel 1 and 2 continously with configurable brightness (the usual `1H` and `2H`) and interval (`4C` for decreasing and `5C` for increasing the interval by 0.5 second).
+The setting (brightness and interval) is saved.

+## Tint Smooth Ramping Strobe mode

+A tint ramping strobe mode (after tint alternating strobe) for dual channel lights.
+It ramps between both channels repeatedly with configurable brightness (the usual `1H` and `2H`) and pause at each tint step (`4C` for decreasing and `5C` for increasing the interval by 2 microseconds).
+The setting (brightness and pause) is saved.

 # Configuration changes

 - Default in Advanced mode
-- Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe.
-(Candle and Lightning storm are my most used strobe modes, hence why)
+- Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe -> Tint Alternating -> Tint Smooth Ramping (Candle and Lightning storm are my most used strobe modes, hence why)
-- Use 8C instead of 5C for momentary mode (not used often so make it harder to enter)
+- Use `8C` instead of `5C` for momentary mode (not used often so make it harder to enter)
-- Use 9C in ramp mode to switch ramp style (smooth or discrete)
+- Use `9C` in ramp mode to switch ramp style (smooth or discrete)
+- disable BLINK_AT_RAMP_CEIL/MIDDLE (no blink when ramping to middle or ceiling)
 - Lower default candle mode amplitude from 32 to 28 so it is a calmer candle light
 - Lower default lightning mode, max possible interval from around 8sec to 16sec so it will appear less busy